 |June 29||St. Charles|

-Post-Flood Food Safety
+Post-Disaster Food Safety

 Safe Drinking Water

-Public and private drinking water sources can easily become contaminated during a flood.
+Public and private drinking water sources can easily become contaminated during a storm or flood.
 If public water sources are contaminated, a boil order is issued, while private well owners should have their well water tested before drinking as it may need to be disinfected.
 Find your local public health agency here.

 Mold and General Clean-Up

-Your home or business and any items inside need to be washed following a flood to prevent health problems.
+Your home or business and any items inside need to be washed following a storm or flood to prevent health problems.
 In many cases, household cleaning products are sufficient.
 Click here to learn more about clean-up guidelines.